Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 A broader picture can be obtained by comparing the analyzed implementations with state-of-the-art branchless implementations:

-- [`hoare_block`](https://github.com/Voultapher/sort-research-rs/blob/lomcyc-partition-bench/src/other/partition/hoare_block.rs) is the BlockQuickSort based implementation found in the rustc standard library implementation of `slice::sort_unstable` as of rustc version 1.74.
+- [`hoare_block`](https://github.com/Voultapher/sort-research-rs/blob/lomcyc-partition-bench/src/other/partition/hoare_block.rs) is the BlockQuicksort based implementation found in the rustc standard library implementation of `slice::sort_unstable` as of rustc version 1.74.
 It performs two phases, one where it fills, usually one of two, blocks with the comparison results for values on the left or right side.
-Storing the results of comparisons without swapping any values, can be done in a branchless loop.
+Storing the results of comparisons without swapping any values, which can be done in a branchless loop.
 It then performs a cyclic permutation to swap values between the blocks.
-This avoids branch misprediction as consequence of the user-data dependent comparison function, but adds a significantly amount of control logic.
+This avoids branch misprediction as consequence of the user-data dependent comparison result, but adds a significantly amount of control logic.
 Which negatively impacts the binary-size and compile-time.
-In addition it handles block leftovers at the end with a branchy Hoare partition, which is particularly bad for the runtime when partitioning small sub-slices.
-- [`hoare_crumsort`](https://github.com/Voultapher/sort-research-rs/blob/lomcyc-partition-bench/src/other/partition/hoare_crumsort.rs) is a Rust port of the BlockQuickSort derived implementation found in [crumsort](https://github.com/scandum/crumsort).
-It combines the block creation and swapping phases into one phase, performing cyclic permutation with a block of elements in-flight.
-The crumsort partition implementation scheme is neither [exception safe](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md#exception-safety) nor [observation safe](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md#observation-safety), given that is has a variable amount of duplicates in-flight it is unknown what the performance impact would be of adjusting the implementation to conform to the required safety properties explained [here](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md).
+- [`hoare_crumsort`](https://github.com/Voultapher/sort-research-rs/blob/lomcyc-partition-bench/src/other/partition/hoare_crumsort.rs) is a Rust port of the BlockQuicksort derived implementation found in [crumsort](https://github.com/scandum/crumsort).
+It combines the block creation and swapping phases into one phase, performing a cyclic permutation with a block of elements in-flight.
+The crumsort partition implementation scheme is neither [exception safe](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md#exception-safety) nor [observation safe](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md#observation-safety).
+Given that is has a variable number of duplicates in-flight it is unknown what the performance impact would be of adjusting the implementation to conform to the required safety properties explained [here](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md).
+- [`hoare_branchy`](https://github.com/Voultapher/sort-research-rs/blob/lomcyc-partition-bench/src/other/partition/hoare_branchy.rs) is a basic branchy implementation of the Hoare partition scheme.

 <img src="assets/zen3_buildup/all.png" width=960 />